-When working with someone who might have low income, I’d start to focus on the “basic needs”.
-That things like rent, food, etc. Everything that is absolutely essential.
-Stop spending on everything else – including things like cable TV, eating out, clothes shopping and so on.
+When working with someone who might have a low income, I’d start to focus on the “basic needs”.
+You have to focus on those things like rent, food, etc. As such, making a budget will be key to saving money with a low income.
+Everything that is absolutely essential.
+Stop spending on everything else – including things like cable TV, eating out, clothes shopping, and so on.
 This will generate a surplus.
-If it doesn’t, your needs are too expensive – so you’ll need to consider moving to a lower cost home, or get a higher paying job, or a side hustle.
+If it doesn’t, your needs are too expensive – so you’ll need to consider moving to a lower-cost home, or get a higher paying job, or a side hustle.

 If you have predatory debt (i.e. payday loans, credit cards, etc), focus on paying them down ASAP.
 I like the “debt snowball” method – in that you start by paying off the creditor with the lowest balance first.
 Then you use that payment to pay off the next creditor and so on.